k4cg/nichtparasoup/README.md

 # configuration

-configuration takes place in `config.ini` - edit the file to your needs or you may write a derived config `myCustom.ini` and start the server via `nichtparasoup.py -c myCustom.ini`. if you do so, you may edit some of the sections. not all is needed since most things are already defined in the `config.defaults.ini` which may be overwritten by your custom config file. sections are:
+configuration takes place in `config.ini` - edit the file to your needs or you may write a derived config `myCustom.ini` and start the server via `nichtparasoup.py -c myCustom.ini`. if you do so, you may edit some of the sections. not all is needed since most things are already defined in the `config.defaults.ini` which may be overwritten by your custom config file.
+Also we included some sfw and nsfw configs in the repo.

 ### general